Four Important Questions to Ask About Format-Preserving Encryption

 In April (2017) a cryptanalytic attack was discovered on the FF3 method for Format Preserving Encryption (FPE) by NIST (National Institute of Standards and Technology).
 As a result, FF3 was declared no longer suitable as a general purpose FPE method.
 Since FF3 is utilized by organizations worldwide, cybersecurity teams are forced to look for alternative data security platforms to secure their sensitive data.
 The FF3 method of FPE is creating risk and potential non-compliance issues, but that has not always been the case.
 So what is FPE?
 What is NIST doing to make the technology safe and secure again?
-Most importantly are there other FPE methods that NIST is no longer recognizing as cryptographically secure?
+Most importantly, are there other FPE methods that NIST is no longer recognizing as cryptographically secure?
 Why are they facing such a high level of scrutiny now?

-What is Happening With the FPE Methods?
+What is happening with the FPE methods?

-The publication focuses on the methods used for FPE.
-With FFX, FF2 did not make it to the publication, and FF3 was found to be no longer suitable as a FPE method.
-FF1 is still sound like FF2, but there is a major concern for longevity.
+The publication focuses on the methods used for format-preserving encryption.
+With FFX, FF2 did not make it to the publication, and FF3 was found to be no longer suitable as a format-preserving encryption method.
+FF1 and FF2 are still sound, but there is a major concern for longevity.
 FF2 and FF3 derivations have been submitted for reconsideration, but the likelihood of success with these methods is very low.
-Considering the work TokenEx has done in the FPE space on our own, designing a usable method is going to be challenging.
+Considering the work TokenEx has done in the format-preserving encryption space on our own, designing a usable method is going to be challenging.
 With the payment card data use case, there is simply not enough entropy to create a secure output that cannot be reverse engineered.

 Risks and Implications for Organizations